Blackburn: Geography

-At (53.7449°, −2.4769°), and 184 mi north-northwest of London, Blackburn stands 401 ft above sea level, 9 mi east of Preston and 21 mi north-northeast of Manchester.
+Blackburn lies 401 ft above sea level, 9 mi east of Preston and 21 mi north-north-east of Manchester.
 The Ribble Valley and West Pennine Moors lie to the north and south respectively.
 Blackburn experiences a temperate maritime climate, like much of the British Isles, with relatively cool summers and mild winters.
 There is regular but generally light precipitation throughout the year.

-Although the city of Preston, the administrative centre for Lancashire, is located about 9 mi west, Blackburn is the largest municipality in East Lancashire.
+Although the City of Preston, the administrative centre for Lancashire, is located about 9 mi west, Blackburn is the largest municipality in East Lancashire.
 The town is bounded on other sides by the towns of Accrington to the east and Darwen to the south.
-The village of Wilpshire is 2+1/2 mi north of Blackburn, and is partly contiguous (development-touching) however in the Ribble Valley local government district.
-Other nearby villages are Langho, approximately 1+1/4 mi northeast, and Mellor to the northwest.
+The village of Wilpshire is 2+1/2 mi north of Blackburn and is partly contiguous (development-touching) however in the Ribble Valley local government district.
+Other nearby villages are Langho, approximately 1+1/4 mi north-east and Mellor to the north-west.

-The towns of Rishton, to the east, and Great Harwood, to the northeast, are both in the local government district of Hyndburn.
+The towns of Rishton, to the east, and Great Harwood, to the north-east, are both in the local government district of Hyndburn.
 The town of Burnley lies 11 mi to the east.